How Will the ELDT Mandate Affect You?

 There is some confusion about the ELDT changes, and many rumors are out there about how the new mandate will affect drivers, companies, and the transportation industry.
 These rumors are about the difficulty of complying with the new regulations and the level of federal control.

-To get a good understanding of how the ELDT mandate changes will affect you, it’s important to understand what is true and what is false.
+To get a good understanding of how the ELDT mandates will affect you, it’s important to understand what is true and what is false.

 Rumor One: Training will Take Longer to Complete with the New Mandates